publiccodenet/about/activities/recruitment/open-position-template.md

 We test against the Standard for Public Code to make codebases understandable, reusable and community based.
 Our standards are high, as well as opinionated, to ensure codebases can be trusted as the infrastructure of society and improve continually, and policy makers can keep technology and architectural choices open.

-Part of this effort is to [bespoke text contextualizing role in broader foundation work].
+Part of this effort is to {bespoke text contextualizing role in broader foundation work}.

-## What the [Job title] does
+## What the {Job title} does

-As a [Job title] you work together with the community to [bespoke text].
+As a {Job title} you work together with the community to {bespoke text}.
 This means you will:
-[bespoke text starting with a verb]
+{bespoke text starting with a verb.}

-[Call to action - bespoke text for example: So, if you enjoy working together with a wide array of developers to make open source codebases really shine as well as improve the role of technology in society, this job is for you.]
+{Call to action - bespoke text for example: So, if you enjoy working together with a wide array of developers to make open source codebases really shine as well as improve the role of technology in society, this job is for you.}

 ## What we expect from all of our team members